 NLP and Decision making – How to make really good decisions.

 Decision making is a key life skill.
 Training ourselves to make great decisions will help us to achieve whatever success and fulfilment we want in our lives.
-Good decision making relies on good information gathering and is a key enabler to using our time, energy, and attention more effectively.
+Good decision making relies on 1) good information gathering, 2) being in a good emotional state and 3) having a great decion making process.
+It is a key enabler to using our time, energy, and attention more effectively.

 How do we get really good results through better decision making?